UNITED STATES SECURITIES & EXCHANGE COMMISSION

 The following table provides an indicator of the percentage change

 during the Company's last five fiscal years of cumulative total shareholder

 return, assuming the reinvestment of dividends, of the Company's Common

-Stock, the S&P 500 Index and the peer group, consisting of 13 specialty and
+Stock, the S&P 500 Index, the Peer Group, consisting of 15 high-growth retail

 ---- ---- ---- ---- ---- ----

-Charming Shoppes, Inc., Dayton Hudson Corporation, Dillard Department Stores,
+Shoppes, Inc., Dayton Hudson Corporation, Dillard Department Stores, Inc.,

 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS

 In January 1988, the Company loaned Mr. Johnson $1,191,928 for the

 purchase of shares of the Company's Common Stock in the open market.
 The